JanVerstuyft/racing-league/cloud-server/src/main/resources/documentation.md

 * **Standings & Visibility:**
     * Incident stats are aggregated across all sessions and displayed in the **Standings > Penalties** (tier-specific) and **League Penalties** (league-wide) dashboards.
     * Existing penalties can be deleted by administrators to automatically trigger recalculation of positions and standings.

+## 8. Event Lineups
+Coordinators can manage the grid lineup for each race weekend via the Event Details view.

+* **Lineup Settings & Styling:** League owners can define an **Accent Color** in the Season Settings.
+This color is dynamically applied to display ribbons on the lineup layout.
+The ribbons also proudly display the League Name.
+* **Lineup Syncing (Update with Real Lineup):** When a session has been driven, administrators can click **Update with Real Lineup** in the Lineup view.
+This action clears the pre-race lineup configuration and automatically queries telemetry results for that event, mapping all recorded human participants and their team IDs to form the correct actual race lineup automatically.